-Homes built after 1990, or older structures that have had work done to the natural gas system, might have corrugated stainless steel tubing (CSST) installed.
+Homes and businesses built between 1990 and 2006, or older buildings that have had work done to the natural gas system during that period, might have corrugated stainless steel tubing (CSST) installed.
 If the CSST was improperly installed and lightning strikes the structure, the traveling lightning could cause a natural gas leak or possibly a fire.

 All homes and businesses should have a professional inspect the natural gas system to identify CSST.
 If CSST is identified, we recommend that a licensed electrician ensure the CSST is bonded and properly grounded.

 It’s important to inspect all types of natural gas pipes to make sure they are properly maintained.